1. Assertions¶

 Note

-The presence/absence checks work only with $matches
+The presence/absence checks work only with $matches returned from

-preg_match() when invoked with the PREG_UNMATCHED_AS_NULL
+preg_match() when invoked with the PREG_UNMATCHED_AS_NULL flag.

 The method